Morpho-lang/morpho/README.md

 #### Test that visualization works

-1\.
-Test the thomson program!

 Navigate to the thomson example in the examples directory and run it.

-If you are in the `morphoview` directory
+If you are in the `morphoview` directory, you can do this by typing,

 ```
 cd ../examples/thomson